Sylius/Sylius/UPGRADE-1.13.md

 # UPGRADE FROM `v1.12.X` TO `v1.13.0`

+## Preconditions

+### PHP 8.1 support

+Sylius 1.13 comes with a bump of minimum PHP version to 8.1.
+We strongly advice to make upgrade process step by step, so it is highly recommended updating your PHP version being still on Sylius 1.12.
+After ensuring, that previous step succeed, you may move forward to the Sylius 1.13 update.

+## Main update

 1. Starting with Sylius `1.13` we provided a possibility to use the Symfony Workflow as your State Machine.
 To allow a smooth transition we created a new package called `sylius/state-machine-abstraction`, which provides a configurable abstraction,